udhos/gcpkillbilling/README.md

 Create an IAM service account 'main-killbill' to authorize the killbill application.
 Grant the service account these privileges:
 - Project OWNER in the capped-project.
 The killbill application needs this permission in order to change the billing info for the project.
 - Pubsub EDITOR (publish/consume messages).
 The killbill application needs this permission to publish and consume pubsub messages.
-- Billing VIEWER in the capped-account.
-Killbill application needs this permission to list its attached projects.
+- Billing USER in the capped-account.
+Killbill application needs this permission to list and remove its attached projects.

 Save the service account credentials as: $HOME/killbill_credentials.json